 One of the first things Samaritan staff will do is contact the patient’s physician to make sure he or she agrees that hospice care is appropriate for this patient at this time.
 Samaritan also has medical staff available to help patients who have no personal physician.
 The patient will be asked to sign consent and insurance forms.
 These are similar to the forms patients sign when they enter a hospital.
 The so-called “hospice election form” says that the patient understands that the care is palliative (that is, aimed at pain relief and symptom control) rather than curative.
 It also outlines the services available.
 The form Medicare patients sign also tells how electing the Medicare Hospice Benefit affects other Medicare coverage.

 Hospice care treatment is a benefit of Medicare, Medicaid, and the Department of Veterans Affairs (VA).
 Most commercial insurance plans also cover hospice with applicable co-pays and deductibles.
 Samaritan’s staff will assist patients and families in understanding and securing eligible coverage and care options.
 Please call us with questions about your loved one’s hospice care coverage.
-More info >
+Or read more on this topic >

 First, call Samaritan at (800) 229-8183.
 We’ll walk you through next steps.